-Incorporate skills - like Food & Beverage, Customer Service and Fundraising - into your work experience too.
+Incorporate skills - like Management, Food & Beverage and Customer Service - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 On Director Of Event Management resumes, you should give specific accomplishments that involve you training others, whether that's in your team or other stakeholders.